 Low Fodmap Sweets

-Cranberries made into a quick bread with walnuts and orange zest just tastes like the holidays!
+If you are looking for a delicious recipe to make for some low fodmap sweets or even a low fodmap breakfast, try this Cranberry Walnut Coffee Cake!
+The cranberries are used to make a quick bread with walnuts and orange zest just tastes like the holidays!
 And I hope that this festive coffee cake which is also fodmap and gluten free has a special place on either your holiday breakfast, brunch or dessert table!
 And to make it all a little more festive, we had snow this morning and I went out in my gazebo and took a few pictures.
 We often don’t have snow before New Years, especially a big one and they only predicted a light dusting so this was an extra surprise!
 So now, I am snowed in!

 During the holidays, you know that sometime you will need something special for breakfast and this recipe is tasty enough for everyone in the family but also can be eaten by everyone with GI issues.
 If you read my earlier blog post about baking with gluten free and low fodmap flours, you will remember that there is not one perfect flour to use, that it often takes a combination of flours to give all the characteristics of wheat flour used commonly in baked goods.
 I also wanted to mention again that not every gluten free fodmap flour or recipe is low fodmap.
 If you have not had a chance to see it or read about this mini pumpkin bundt cake, here it is:

-Low Fodmap Deserts
+Holiday Low Fodmap Sweet Recipes

 And if you have checked out my blog before, you will know that I often write about local food in my area but today I am writing about cranberries which are not grown where I live but hold a special place in many of our hearts during the holiday season!
 As a registered dietitian nutritionist here in Asheville, NC, I also can’t resist sharing the fact that cranberries provide a variety of health benefits in our diet including fiber, vitamin C, E and K. Cranberries may also be beneficial in preventing urinary tract infections, cardiovascular disease, cancer and gum disease.
 You can read more about cranberries in this article in Medical News Today !

-Low Fodmap Christmas Cake Recipe
+Low Fodmap Sweets Christmas Cake Recipe

 Low Fodmap Cranberry Walnut Coffee Cake